 Call Cape Fear Smiles today at 910-763-0931 for more information or schedule a free consultation with our dentists.

 A dental implant is an artificial tooth root that is surgically anchored into your jaw to hold a replacement tooth or bridge in place.
 The benefit of using implants is that they don’t rely on neighboring teeth for support and they are permanent and stable.
 Implants are a good solution to tooth loss because they look and feel like natural teeth.

 Implant material is made from different types of metallic and bone-like ceramic materials that are compatible with body tissue.
-There are different types of dental implants: the first is placed directly into the jaw bone, like natural tooth roots; the second is used when the jaw structure is limited, therefore, a custom-made metal framework fits directly on the existing bone.
+There are different types of dental implants: the first is placed directly into the jawbone, like natural tooth roots; the second is used when the jaw structure is limited, and therefore a custom-made metal framework is fitted directly on the existing bone.

 How do they work?

 Strategically placed, implants can now be used to support permanently cemented bridges, eliminating the need for a denture.
 The cost tends to be greater, but the implants and bridges more closely resemble real teeth.